 "My coke, you cocksucking retard," he snaps.
-"That fucking faggot Felipe took it.
+"That fucking faggot Felipe got rid of it.
 He fucking flushed it, I know it.
 I'm going to break that faggot's neck."

 "It's probably around here somewhere," I lie.
 "Calm down, I'll help you look for it."